waitaminutewhoareyou/Project-Euler/README.md

 # Project-Euler
-A collection of solutions (mostly in Mathematica) to Project Euler
+A collection of solutions (mostly in Mathematica & Python) to Project Euler